UEFA Futsal EURO daily preview: Group A and B deciders | Futsal EURO

 The hosts have performed well in both games so far and when tickets went on sale on Wednesday for this game, they sold out instantly.
 A win is enough for the Netherlands unless Ukraine win by between one and five goals.
 A Dutch draw would mean progress unless Ukraine win, but the hosts will be out if they lose.

-Serbia, depleted by pre-tournament injuries that have deprived them of Slobodan Rajčević and Jovan Lazarević, have not been able to show the level of performance they displayed in reaching the World Cup round of 16, where they pushed Portugal to extra time.
+Serbia, depleted by pre-tournament injuries that have deprived them in particular of Jovan Lazarević and Slobodan Rajčević (who both could return today) have not been able to show the level of performance they displayed in reaching the World Cup round of 16, where they pushed Portugal to extra time.
 Only a nine-goal win, and a Ukraine loss, can take Serbia into the quarter-finals.

-Max Tjaden, Netherlands coach: "If we can repeat the motivation and the spirit of the game against Ukraine, I have every confidence that we will reach the quarter-finals."
+Max Tjaden, Netherlands coach: "The spirit is high.
+A great spirit in the team.
+A great confidence, so we are ready, we are prepared.
+We have to be prepared – we say be prepared or be prepared to fail.
+Of course [it’s great to have fans back].
+Especially our families, but also friends, futsal fans from Netherlands, and maybe also from across Europe.
+For both teams it’s good they are there.
+Serbia, in spite of their results here, are a great team with great individual players."

-Dejan Majes, Serbia coach: "We will do everything we can to beat the Netherlands as I don't think we deserve to end on zero points."
+Dejan Majes, Serbia coach: "It will be a tough game.
+We are in a situation where we have lost two games and we need a win.
+We want to win and show our fans what we can do as a squad.
+We need to show that Ukraine was a bad day for us.
+Our first goal is to win, we will worry about the margin later.
+We will take it goal by goal.
+We know the Netherlands will have support but there will also have support for our team.
+We want to show that futsal in our country is growing and that our World Cup performance was no fluke.”

 Key stat: Netherlands are aiming to avoid becoming only the fourth Futsal EURO hosts to go out in the group stage after Belgium (2014), Hungary (2010) and the Czech Republic (2005).